Automatic analysis window

 2. Explore

-this starts an exploration mode when AmiBroker scans through database to find symbols that match user-defined filter.
+This starts an exploration mode when AmiBroker scans through the database to find symbols that match user-defined filter.
 The user can define output columns that show any kind of information required.
 For more information please check out "Tutorial: How to create your own exploration"

-this starts the back-testing mode - AmiBroker will search through defined range of symbols and quotation for BUY signal defined by your buy rule.
+This starts the backtesting mode - AmiBroker will search through defined range of symbols and quotations for a BUY signal defined by your buy rule.
 If the buy rule is fulfilled, AmiBroker will "buy" currently analyzed shares.
-Next it will search for SELL signal.
-Then, if sell rule is fulfilled, AmiBroker will "sell" previously bought symbols.
-At the same time it will display the information about this trading in the listview.
-After performing simulation the summary will be displayed.
+Next, it will search for a SELL signal.
+Then, if the sell rule is fulfilled, AmiBroker will "sell" previously bought symbols.
+At the same time it will display the information about this trading in the list view.
+After performing the simulation, the summary will be displayed.
 Read more in "Tutorial: How to backtest your trading system"...

 5. Optimize - allows you to optimize your trading system.
 Read more in the "Tutorial: How to optimize your trading system"...

-6. Check - this option allows you to check if your formula references future quotes.
-AmiBroker analyses your formula and detects if it uses quotes past current bar.
-Please note that formulas referencing future can give unrealistic backtesting results that can not be reproduced in real trading, therefore you should avoid systems that reference future.
+6. Check - This option allows you to check if your formula references future quotes.
+AmiBroker analyzes your formula and detects if it uses quotes past the current bar.
+Please note that formulas referencing the future can give unrealistic backtesting results that cannot be reproduced in real trading, therefore you should avoid systems that reference the future.

 7. Report

-this displays Report window that allows you to watch, print and save test results
+This displays the Report window that allows you to watch, print, and save test results

 8. Equity

-- available only after backtesting - displays Equity curve for currently selected symbol in a new chart pane.
+- available only after backtesting - displays the Equity curve for the currently selected symbol in a new chart pane.
 Check out "AFL: Equity chart and function".

-9. Export - allows you to export the results to CSV (comma separated values) file
+9. Export - allows you to export the results to a CSV (comma-separated values) file.

 10. Close

-Moreover you two options "Load" and "Save" for loading and saving your trading rules from/to files.
+Moreover, you have two options "Load" and "Save" for loading and saving your trading rules from/to files.

 Enlarging results view in Automatic analysis window